Skip to main content

 Assessment:

-Students will face a variety of assessments, including written reports, essays, literature reviews, written and oral examinations, dissertation, research proposal and presentations.
+Students will face a variety of assessments, including written reports, essays, literature reviews, examinations, dissertation, research proposal and presentations.

 Additional Information: